acagliano/titrek-server/README.md

 # deprecation notice
-This repo is deprecated and will be moved to https://github.com/cagstech/expanse-server once TKB Studios is done rewriting it in Go.
+This repo is deprecated and will be moved to https://github.com/cagstech/expanse-server once @alessiodam is done rewriting it in Go.

 # titrek-server
 The server-side scripting for this project.